-Staff have completed the first phase of a three-stage engagement process on the Granville Bridge Connector, a new walking, rolling, and cycling connection across the Granville Bridge, as directed by Council in January 2019.
-This memo provides an update on the engagement to date and outlines next steps.
+City of Vancouver staff are conducting a three-phase engagement process on the Granville Bridge Connector to provide new walking, rolling, and cycling connections across the Granville Bridge, as directed by Council in January 2019.
+This report summarizes feedback from the first phase of engagement.